LeadershipProfessional staff and board leadership alike share one thing in common: A passion for saving lives.

 Throughout her life, Marti has been actively involved in non-profits.
 In fact, she worked for the Miami/Ft.
 Lauderdale Affiliate of Susan G. Komen for the Cure prior to joining the Gift of Life team.
 Her career focus shifted after her brother was diagnosed with leukemia and needed a bone marrow transplant.
 His donor, Ronnie, was found through the Gift of Life registry.
 Marti is extremely passionate about Gift of Life and devotes each day to furthering its mission.

-Marti is originally from New Jersey and now resides in Boca Raton with her husband, George, and two sons, George and Eric.
+Marti is originally from New Jersey and now resides in Boca Raton with her husband, George, and three sons, George, Eric and Patrick.

 LINDSEY GREENBERG, BSN, RN